ISIC: The Information Behaviour Conference

 The maximum length for full papers is 2,000 words (excluding references, figures and tables).

 The Information Research submission guidelines apply to all ISIC submissions.
 Please view the guidelines.
-Please submit your paper using the template (the template will be provided soon).
+Please submit your paper using the template (the template is on the Information Research website, listed as item #9).
 The paper should be submitted in pdf format.

 We urge authors to submit their data collection instruments as supplementary digital materials, such as questionnaires, codebooks, interview guides, and informed consent forms.
 Since ISIC 2026 is a scholarly conference, appropriate references are important; the state of the field should be reflected by references to the most recent literature.